mrezasoltani/mrezasoltani.github.io/_pages/Course/module_6.md

 ```

 ## List of keywords in Python
-### There are cannot be used a a keyword as a variable name, function name or any other identifier.
+### There cannot be used as a keyword as a variable name, function name, or any other identifier.
 ``` python
 False	await	else	import	pass
 None	break	except	in	raise